Drum brake: Safety

 When asbestos was common in drum brakes, there was a danger workers repairing or replacing them would breathe asbestos fibers, which can cause mesothelioma.
 Asbestos fibers would break off or become separated over time and with the high temperatures induced by braking.
 Wet brushes and aerosol sprays were commonly used to reduce dust.
 Safety regulators sometimes recommended using vacuum hoses to suck away the dust, or enclosures with interior lighting and space to use tools inside them, but these were rare and cumbersome.
 Distinctive shoes designed to protect against asbestos were also recommended.
 There is evidence that auto mechanics had disproportionate levels of mesothelioma.

 Those who do maintenance work on brakes can also be exposed to the solvents 1,1,1-trichloroethane and 2-butoxyethanol (a main ingredient in Greasoff No. 19).
 Exposure to these solvents can cause irritation, including to the eyes and mucous membranes.
 Exposure to 1-1-1-trichloroethane vapors can cause central nervous system damage, dizziness, incoordination, drowsiness, and increased reaction time.

 Re-arcing

 Before 1984, it was common to re-arc brake shoes to match the arc within brake drums.
 This practice was controversial however, as it removed friction material from the brakes, reduced the life of the shoes and created hazardous asbestos dust.
 After 1984, the current design theory was altered, to use shoes for the proper diameter drum, and to simply replace the brake drum when necessary, rather than re-arc the shoes.

+Use in music

+The brake drum has found popular use as a percussion instrument.
+This was likely first implemented in a 1939 composition First Construction (in Metal) by American avant-garde musician John Cage.
+In more recent times the brake drum has become associated with the front ensemble as used in the marching arts.